What's New in Ozone

 - Enhanced container creation command with replication options

-- The ozone admin container create command has been
+- The ozone admin container create command

-improved to support additional replication configurations.
-Previously,
+additional replication configurations.
+Previously, containers

-containers could only be created with a replication factor of
+limited to a replication factor of

 ONEand a replication type ofSTANDALONE.
-Administrators can now specify replication types (RATISandEC), replication factors, and algorithms when creating containers.ozone admin container create --replication=<replication> --replication-type=<type>
+Administrators can now specify replication types (RATISandEC), replication factors, and algorithms when creating containers using the following parameters:ozone admin container create --replication=<replication> --replication-type=<type>